josephg/sharedb/docs/WireProtocol.md

 The server and client exchange a series of messages over this connection.
 Each message starts with:

 - Length (bytes) of remaining packet (uint32, little endian)
-- Message type (one byte) OR'ed with optional docName flag (0x80).
+- Message type (one byte) OR'ed with optional docName flag (0x80) and error flag (0x40).
 Message types are listed below.
 The docName flag indicates that this packet replaces the currently *in use* docName.
-- If the docName flag is set, the packet next contains the new in use docName.
+- If the docName flag is set, the packet next lists the new *in use* docName (a string).
 The named document does not have to exist.
+- If the error flag is set, the packet contains a string error message and nothing more.

 ## Message types:

+- **Hello**: An initial introduction message exchange sent between server & client.
+Both parties exchange protocol version number.
 - **Open**: Open the named document.
 All operations applied to an open document are sent to all clients with that document open.
 Clients can open as many documents as they like.
 - **Close**: Close the specified document.
 No more operations will be sent.
 Note that there may already be operations in-flight for the named document.
 - **Op**: Apply an operation to the named document